 An incredibly elaborate study reported on at this link was carried out in order to try and determine once and for all whether dogs really look “guilty” when they know they have done something wrong.
 The result: Well, you can read it yourself, but my perception of the conclusion is that it remains utterly inconclusive.

-Why does the story of vitamin D interest me so?
-I swear, I’m not one of those vitamin-popping freaks.
+Why does vitamin D interest me so?
+I swear, I’m not one of those supplement-popping freaks.
 I’ve never been a vitamin C zealot, nor a loud advocate of ginseng, royal jelly or even wheat germ.
 Yet, the continuing story of how vitamin D levels have been massively overlooked by the scientific and medical communities as a vital factor in human health fascinates and compels me because it is a singular example which illuminates a much bigger picture.

 Webster’s Dictionary defines a vegetative state, in the medical sense, as being “a state in which there is a total loss of cognitive functioning and in which only involuntary bodily functions (as breathing or blinking of the eyes) are sustained.”